 Key messagesRead our guidance on Key messages before continuing

-- Six studies evaluated the effects of retaining forest or woodland on agricultural land on bat populations.
-Four studies were in Australia, one in the UK, and one in Brazil.
+- We found no studies that evaluated the effects of retaining remnant forest or woodland on agricultural land on bat populations.

 Lentini P.E., Gibbons P., Fischer J., Law B., Hanspach J. & Martin T.G.
 (2012) Bats in a farming landscape benefit from linear remnants and unimproved pastures.
 PLoS ONE, 7, e48201.

 Pina S.M.S., Meyer C. & Zortéa M. (2013) A comparison of habitat use by bats in natural forest fragments and Eucalyptus plantations in Brazilian Savanna.
 Chiroptera Neotropical, 19, 14–30

 Struebig M.J., Kingston T., Zubaid A., Mohd-Adnan A. & Rossiter S.J.
 (2008) Conservation value of forest fragments to Palaeotropical bats.
 Biological Conservation, 141, 2112–2126.